lotusirous/go-concurrency-patterns/README.md

-# go-chan
+# Go concurrency pattern collection

-Go concurrency pattern collection
+This repository aims to collect pretty patterns for concurrency in Golang